Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Declarations

-\section{Funding}
+\subsection{Funding}

-This work was partly supported by the German Academic Exchange Service (DAAD) through the Kenyan-German Postgraduate Training Programme 2023/2024 under Grant 57652455.
+This work was partly supported by the German Academic Exchange Service (DAAD) through the Kenyan–German Postgraduate Training Programme 2023/2024 under Grant 57652455.
 Additional funding was provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant 425868829 as part of Priority Program SPP2199: Scalable Interaction Paradigms for Pervasive Computing Environments.